Cost of a Last Will and Testament

 - Company or family trusts;

-- Gifts or loans you’ve given before you die; or
+- Gifts or loans you have given before you die (inter vivos, meaning ‘during your lifetime’); or

-- Leaving something to someone that would usually go to the other owner upon your death, for, eg if you own property as ‘joint tenants’.
+- Leaving something to someone that would usually go to the other owner upon your death, for example, if you own property as ‘joint tenants’.

 How much does a Last Will and Testament cost in Australia?

-The laws that govern wills and estates are complex and different in each state of Australia.
-This means that it may be more expensive or less expensive depending on where you live.
-The total cost of a will can be influenced by many other factors discussed above and depends on whether you do it yourself with a will kit or use a solicitor.
-The issue with using a will kit in Australia is that most basic will kits, give poor instructions and it’s effortless to make a mistake which can end up costing several thousand or several hundreds of thousands to fix after you die.
+The laws that govern Wills and Estates are complex and different in each state of Australia.
+This means that it may be more or less expensive depending on where you live.
+The total cost of a Will can be influenced by many of the factors discussed above and depends on whether you do it yourself with a Will Kit or use a solicitor.
+The issue with using a Will Kit in Australia is that most basic Will Kits give poor instructions and it’s easy to make a mistake which can end up costing several thousand or hundreds of thousands of dollars to fix after you die.

 What is the cost of making a Last Will and Testament with a solicitor or lawyer in Australia?